Our objectives

 Eligible collateral for lending summary

-We accept a broad range of collateral, split into three buckets in terms of liquidity:
+We accept a broad range of collateral, split into three liquidity buckets:

 - Level A collateral consists of assets expected to remain liquid in almost all market conditions, such as high-quality sovereign debt trading in very deep markets.